usnistgov/800-63-3/sp800-63-3/cover.md

 [**SP 800-63C Federation and Assertions**](#800-63c)

 NIST SP 800-63C provides guidelines on the use of federated identity architectures and assertions to convey the results of authentication processes and relevant identity information to an agency application.
-In addition, these guidelines offer privacy enhancing techniques to share information about a valid, authenticated subject, as well as describing methods that allow for strong multifactor authentication while the subject remains pseudonymous to the digital service. _This document contains both normative and informative material._
+In addition, these guidelines offer privacy enhancing techniques to share information about a valid, authenticated subject, as well as describing methods that allow for strong multi-factor authentication while the subject remains pseudonymous to the digital service. _This document contains both normative and informative material._

 The three FALs reflect the options agencies can select based on their risk profile and the potential harm caused by an attacker taking control of federated transactions.
 The FALs are as follows: